Gordy family: Berry and Bertha Gordy

 As a couple, Berry and Bertha owned several businesses, including a successful painting business that they established, and a construction firm.
 Berry Sr. (or Berry II) established a Booker T. Washington grocery store in Detroit, while Bertha co-founded the Friendship Mutual Life Insurance Company.
 Later, Berry Sr. mentored several recording acts for his son's Motown label.

 Bertha died in 1975.
 Berry II died in 1978.
-A tribute album, called Pops, We Love You!, and single, called "Pops, We Love You (A Tribute to Father)", were released later that year in his memory.
+A tribute album, "Pops We Love You"...The Album, and single, called "Pops, We Love You," were released later that year in his memory.

 Fuller Berry Gordy

 The eldest Gordy child, Fuller B. Gordy (September 9, 1918 – November 9, 1991), born in Georgia, was an executive alongside his younger siblings in their brother Berry's Motown music company.
 Fuller was also a professional in bowling.
 His daughter Iris was married to singer Johnny Bristol.